 How much does eating out in New Zealand cost?

-The cost of a lunch will be somewhere in between, but if you are eating in a more high end establishment it can cost as much as dinner.
+The cost of lunch will be somewhere in between, but if you are eating in a more high end establishment it can cost as much as dinner.

 Our favourite restaurants in Auckland